adamkewley/jobson/jobson-docs/src/main/jekyll/index.md

 ---

-Jobson is a webserver that automates the most common steps required to set up a web service around a batch application, which enables developers to focus on their core application.
+Jobson is a webserver that automates the most common steps required to set up a web service around a batch application.

 ## How It Works

 Jobson uses job specs to host a HTTP/websocket API that can launch subprocesses server-side.

-### Job Specs

-[Job specs](specs.html) are what Jobson uses to understand each application.
-An example job spec would be:
+[Job specs](specs.html) are standard YAML files that describe applications.
+An example would be:

 ```yaml
 name: Example Job Spec